Which cot mattress should you buy?

-Foam vs spring?
-Spring vs pocket spring?
+Foam versus spring?
+Spring versus pocket spring?
 Or natural?
 We discuss the pros and cons below.

 Foam cot mattress

-Generally speaking, foam cot mattresses are the least expensive type of cot mattress.
-They are very simple – normally a piece of high-density foam with a wipe-clean, waterproof PVC cover.
+Generally speaking, foam cot mattresses are the least expensive type.
+They're usually just a piece of high-density foam with a wipe-clean, waterproof PVC cover.
 Some will come with two sides: a cotton side and a wipe-clean side.

-Some foam mattresses have ventilation holes, but these aren't necessary.
-You might also see hypoallergenic foam mattresses advertised.
+Some foam mattresses have ventilation holes, but these aren't necessary, and you might also see hypoallergenic foam mattresses advertised.